teuk/mediabot_v3/plugins/quotes-v3/README.md

 `quotes-v3` is the reversible API v3 home for the public quote commands `q`, `quote`, `quotecount`, `topquote` and `halloffame`.

 MB754 keeps the package unloaded, disabled and channel-off by default.
+MB755 repairs anonymous additions in both the saved handler and the v3 write service: an unauthenticated author is stored as SQL `NULL`, never as a fake user id.
+In
-In `off`, the saved built-in handlers remain authoritative.
+`off`, the saved built-in handlers remain authoritative.
 In `observe`, the v3 path performs bounded reads but the core suppresses every add, delete and recall-counter write; the historical handler alone remains visible and is the